Vulpeus-Server/kyoyu/README.md

 2. Add the Kyoyu Mod and its dependency mods to the Mods folder.
 3. Start the server!

-<b>It is possible to join a server with Kyoyu installed using a Vanilla client or an instance without Kyoyu, but you will not be able to use Kyoyu's features!</b>
+<b><font color=#F2E700>It is possible to join a server with Kyoyu installed using a Vanilla client or an instance without Kyoyu, but you will not be able to use Kyoyu's features!</font></b>

 ## Dependencies